 A total of 6.87 ha will be dedicated to Municipal Reserve, which is 14.9% of the GDA.
-Because of the scope of the development, the various dedications will be deferred and be dedicated when the Municipal Reserve spaces are required.
+As the land is owned by the City of Cold Lake they will have to retain the additional 4.9% of Municipal Reserve land before they sell to a developer.
+Because of the scope of the development, the various dedications will be deferred and dedicated when the Municipal Reserve spaces are required.